darklang/docs/docs/how-to-guides/feature-flags.md

 ---
 id: feature-flags
-title: Use Feature Flags
+title: How to use Feature Flags
-sidebar_label: Use Feature Flags
+sidebar_label: How to use Feature Flags
 ---

 In Dark, all changes are made in production, on your real infrastructure.
 If